 Bake 30 minutes or until fish is white and flakes when pulled apart with a fork and edges are hot and bubbly.

-1. When preparing with salmon fillets, bake until salmon is opaque and just starting to flake.
+- When preparing recipe with salmon fillets, bake until salmon is opaque and just starting to flake.

-2. When preparing with shrimp, first peel and devein the shrimp, then top with the provencale mixture and bake until shrimp is opaque and cooked through.
+- When preparing recipe with shrimp, first peel and devein the shrimp, then top with the provencale mixture and bake until shrimp is opaque and cooked through.